compss211/final-project-repo-group-9/README.md

 Sub-3: Can review ratings be predicted based on review text features?

 ## Dataset
 We use the **Spotify Google Play Store Reviews** dataset from Kaggle, containing over 3.3 million reviews.
-After filtering by date and text quality, the final dataset includes 1,669,701 English-dominated reviews from November 2019 to November 2023.
+After filtering by date and text quality, we derived a final, curated dataset of 1,669,701 English-dominated reviews from November 2019 to November 2023.
+The original dataset is available at: [https://www.kaggle.com/datasets/bwandowando/3-4-million-spotify-google-store-reviews](https://www.kaggle.com/datasets/bwandowando/3-4-million-spotify-google-store-reviews).
+For this project, a processed sample of this data is included in the `data` folder for analysis and reproducibility.

 ## Project Structure
 ```